10 Must-Do Side Trips to Maximize Your First (Or Next) Tokyo Adventure

 Narita-san Shinto-ji Temple

-Wander through the temple grounds, and you’ll find architectural gems like Kōmyō-dō and the Great Pagoda of Peace.
+Wander through the temple grounds, passing architectural gems like Kōmyō-dō and the Great Pagoda of Peace.
 You’ll quickly see why Narita-san Shinshō-ji is one of the most popular temple complexes in the area!

 A huge bonus to visiting Narita and Shinshō-ji is the chance to stroll in Naritasan Park.
-Stone paths snake through the woodlands alongside beautiful ponds and pagodas.
+We love walking along the stone paths that snake through the woodlands alongside beautiful ponds and pagodas.

 Narita-san Park

-Visiting in the spring, you’ll wallow among plum and cherry blossoms.
+Even better, we’d recommend visiting in the spring to wallow among the city’s plum and cherry blossoms.
 If you’re really lucky, you’ll find yourself in Naritasan Park in late February or early March when the Ume Festival is in full swing.

 Getting to Narita

-The best way to get to Narita from Tokyo is via the Keisei Line.
+The best way to get to Narita from Tokyo is via the Keisei Main Line.
 Trains depart Keisei Ueno Station in Tokyo approximately every 20 minutes throughout the day.
-Expect the ride to Narita City to last about an hour and cost you ¥810 ($7.20).
+We’d expect the ride to Narita City to last about 70 minutes and cost about ¥860.

 Kawaguchiko

-There’s no better way to get some of the best views of Mount Fuji than to head over to Lake Kawaguchiko.
+Looking for the best views of Mount Fuji?
+We’ve found no better way than to head over to Lake Kawaguchiko.
 The easiest of the Five Fuji Lakes to reach from the capital throws in postcard-worthy views of Japan’s most stunning natural sight at every turn.

 Lake Kawaguchiko & Mount Fuji in Japan

-Besides exploring the area around Kawaguchiko for the scenery, there are a handful of other attractions here worth taking on in the area.
+Besides exploring the area around Kawaguchiko for the scenery, we’d suggest checking out a handful of other attractions here.
 Relax in the nearby hot spring onsen or give the kids a little excitement at the Fuji Q Amusement Park.

-To time your visit with the finest views (and smaller crowds), aim to start your day trip to Kawaguchiko before 9am.
-If you’re lucky enough to be visiting during cherry blossom season or autumn, when the fall colours are out in full force, you’ll truly see a majestic scene unfold.
+To time your visit with the finest views (and smaller crowds), we’d recommend aiming to start your day trip to Kawaguchiko before 9 am.
+If you’re lucky enough to be visiting during cherry blossom season or autumn, when the fall colors are out in full force, you’ll truly see a majestic scene unfold!

 Getting to Kawaguchiko